BlokasLabs/pisound-docs/Pisound-&-Pure-Data.md

 ## Configuring Pure Data

-By default, Pure Data is launched when [single-clicking](https://github.com/BlokasLabs/pisound/blob/master/pisound-btn/single_click.sh#L88) the button as so:
+By default, Pure Data is launched when [single-clicking](https://github.com/BlokasLabs/pisound/blob/master/scripts/common/start_puredata.sh#L60) the button as so:

 ```
-nohup puredata -alsa -audioadddev pisound -alsamidi -channels 2 -r 48000 -mididev 1 -send ";pd dsp 1" "$PURE_DATA_PATCH" > /dev/null 2>&1 &
+puredata -stderr -alsa -audioadddev pisound -alsamidi -channels 2 -r 48000 -mididev 1 -send ";pd dsp 1" $@ &
 ```

 You may want to customize the command line arguments for Pure Data according to your own needs.
-To do that, check the [Pure Data's Command Line](https://puredata.info/docs/faq/commandline) documentation and edit /usr/local/etc/pisound/single-click.sh.
+To do that, check the [Pure Data's Command Line](https://puredata.info/docs/faq/commandline) documentation and edit `/usr/local/pisound/scripts/common/start_puredata.sh`.

-Keep in mind that updating Pisound's software will backup and overwrite your scripts, so in that case, you may want to re-apply your changes.
-See [here](software/#installing-the-driver) for more details.